ivenadu/memoflash-app/README.md

 - You can save the state of my application by clicking the SAVE button.
 - This application loads data from file automatically.

+#### Phase 4: Task 2
+The methods in the Flashcard class are robust.
+The checked exception, BlankStringException, is thrown for having blank string inputs when creating a Flashcard object.